Old school jam-filled doughnuts, neon icing drenched ones, vegan brioche rings and even sourdough-nuts

 The permanent menu includes classic glaze, vanilla custard and raspberry jam, but weekly specials have included a strawberry and mint filled number and a maple and blueberry-glazed ring.
 The open-plan kitchen behind the till also means you can chomp and chef watch which is always fun.

-A relative newbie on the Manchester doughnut scene, Sweet Baige was born out of a lockdown baking passion project in May 2020 that quickly took off as a small bakery selling bespoke cakes, cookies and doughnuts.
+Like our passions for knitting and sushi making, Sweet Baige was born out of a lockdown passion project in May 2020, and the biz quickly took off as a small bakery selling bespoke cakes, cookies and doughnuts.
 The doughnuts in question are of the fluffy brioche variety and are available to order in small batches on select weekends.
 Flavours include Biscoff, Nutella and Kinder, with delivery options and pickup available.
 They sell out pretty quickly so ordering early is advised.
 When it comes to Sweet Baige signatures, Nutella and Biscoff as the ones that take the biscuit, sorry doughnut.

 Teatime Collective might be best known for its impressive bespoke vegan cakes but it also does a nice line in vegan doughnuts.
 Not one to discriminate between glazed rings and filled centres, the vegan doughnut offering is another on the more spectacular side with vibrant bubblegum colours and indulgent toppings.
 Teatime Collective's black forest gateau separates it from the pack, as does the jammy dodger doughnut.
 There's also an off-menu doughnut cake, the ultimate birthday treat for aficionados.